-Cultural Capital in reading
+Cultural Capital IN ENGLISH

 At St Pius X Catholic Primary School, our aim is for our children to join us on a learning journey, which will equip them for their future.
-We want our children to leave us at Year 6 with a deep reading knowledge, a range of reading skills, and a love of books, learning and ambition.
+We want our children to leave us at Year 6 with a deep reading and writing knowledge, a range of reading skills, and a love of books, writing, learning and ambition.

 Cultural Capital is not something that is ‘given’ or ‘taught’.
 It is about culture, language, traditions and experiences.
 At St Pius, we want to celebrate the uniqueness of us all and share our differences and individualism.
 We have carefully designed our reading spine to provide every child with the opportunity to either see themselves as a character in a book, or see themselves as a possible future author.

 We have created Cultural Capital Reading Calendar to share local, national and global Reading events, many of which we take part in at St Pius.
-These events are just one part of our Reading cultural capital journey.
+These events are just one part of our Reading and Writing cultural capital journey.
 Many of the cultural capital experiences we give our children at St Pius are carefully embedded within our Reading curriculum, designed to enrich children’s knowledge and understanding and equip and prepare them for their futures.

 Every class in school has a dedicated Reading area known as a 'Reading Nook'.
 In the Reading Nook, the class reading spine is displayed.
 Our lower shelves are used to display books chosen and recommended by the children for their classmates.
 Each week a different child has the opportunity to chose the 'Reader Recommendations' and they are given time to talk about why they have chosen their books.
 This helps the children to develop their oracy and confidence in presenting to their peers.